Creasion: Creating a Sustainable Water Source for Indonesian Communities

 Nur Hepsanti Hasanah, a Creasion team member, said “people in the (Indonesian) communities are not used to a product that can turn dirty water into clean water.
 They are used to getting their clean water from other islands and then they boil the water before they consume it”.

 Hasanah went on to explain that their biggest concern is convincing the Indonesian people that their product actually produces clean, drinkable water.

 The current plan in place to tackle this obstacle is by partnering with the Indonesian government and national NGOs to subsidize the water purifier for a trial period and then transition to selling the product directly to the consumers.
 This trial period would allow the locals to adapt to the concept and process of the solar water purifier.

 What I Wish I Knew Before Starting my Company

-The advice Hasanah and Kanmah have for anybody who is thinking about starting their own company is to first complete a market analysis focusing on the market need for your product.
-Kanmah said they wished they knew to learn more about the many different Indonesian cultures before starting the project that way they could gage these peoples’ reactions to their product better.
+The advice Hasanah and Karimah have for anybody who is thinking about starting their own company is to first complete a market analysis focusing on the market need for your product.
+Karimah said they wished they knew to learn more about the many different Indonesian cultures before starting the project that way they could gage these peoples’ reactions to their product better.